Academic Forgiveness

 Scope of Policy & Rationale

-Former undergraduate, degree-seeking students who have not taken any coursework at Temple University for a minimum of four consecutive years are eligible for Academic Forgiveness (policy # 02.10.17).
-Students are also eligible to petition for Academic Forgiveness after three consecutive years of non-enrollment at Temple if, during that time, they have completed at least 15 transferable credits elsewhere with a cumulative grade point average of 3.00 or higher.
+Former undergraduate, degree-seeking students who have not taken any coursework at Temple University for a minimum of three consecutive years are eligible for Academic Forgiveness (policy # 02.10.17).
+Students are also eligible to petition for Academic Forgiveness after two consecutive years of non-enrollment at Temple if, during that time, they have completed at least 15 transferable credits elsewhere with a cumulative grade point average of 3.00 or higher.

 Definitions